Table of Contents

 So they could come by anytime they wanted to visit their children.

-And the children go to go home every 2 weeks.
-The thing is to remember they are athletes but they are children first.
+And the children get to go home every two weeks.
+The thing is to remember they are athletes, but they are children first.

 And children need their parents.

-So one less mouth to feed and take care of made it easier on them.
+So one more petite mouth to feed and take care of, making it easier on them.

-So with the National Academy of Sports, it will face this problem along with a multiple others.
+So with the National Academy of Sports, it will face this problem along with numerous others.

-The kids cant exactly go home every two weeks as they are from all over an archipelago separated by water.
+The kids can’t go home every two weeks as they are from all over an archipelago separated by water.

 Miss Calleja also advised they will have house parents.

-These house parents must be perfectly screened because in the Philippines a lot of deviants will be applying for jobs that give them easy access to vulnerable children.
+The management should carefully screen the house parents because many deviants will be applying for jobs that give them easy access to vulnerable children in the Philippines.‘